developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Battery Percentage Decommission Threshold

-This Managed Configuration allows an Administrator using an EMM to configure the percentage of remaining battery capacity below which the battery will be deemed ready for decommissioning.
+This Managed Configuration allows an Administrator using an EMM to configure the percentage of remaining battery capacity below which the battery is deemed ready for decommissioning.

 ### Power Configuration - Battery Usage Decommission Threshold

-This Managed Configuration allows an Administrator using an EMM to configure the amount of battery usage (e.g. charge/discharge cycles, coulombs in/out, etc.) that can occur beefore the battery will be deemed ready for decommissioning.
+This Managed Configuration allows an Administrator using an EMM to configure the amount of battery usage (e.g. charge/discharge cycles, coulombs in/out, etc.) that can occur beefore the battery is deemed ready for decommissioning.

 ### Power Configuration - Battery Optimization Action

 This Managed Configuration allows an Administrator using an EMM to perform an Action to control which applications are subject to battery optimization and which are exempt.

-- If the value ***Add*** is chose, then one or more applications will be made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.
+- If the value ***Add*** is chose, then one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.

-- If the value ***Remove*** is chose, then one or more applications will be made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.
+- If the value ***Remove*** is chose, then one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.

 ### Power Configuration - Battery Optimization Action Add Package Names